Updated January 2019

 Every state requires a minimum number of directors.
 That minimum typically falls between three and five.
 Most states maintain a minimum set of qualifications for directors, which can include legal age, natural citizenship, and residency.
 To determine your state’s specific requirements, visit our Nonprofit Governance by State page.

-Yes, but family can’t make up the majority of your board.
-A good rule of thumb is to choose a minimum of three board members that are not related to you through family or business ties.
+For most organizations, a good rule of thumb is to choose a minimum of three board members that are not related to you through family or business ties (unless more directors are required by your state).
 While you can have family members or business partners on the board, you’ll need to properly disclose that to the IRS.
-Additionally, the IRS requires that no more than 49% of members are related by blood or marriage to guard against insider transactions or misuse of assets.

 If you are willing to not get paid for your service, then you can serve on your organization’s board.
 You should not be getting paid and serving as a board member.
 If you are going to be paid staff and want to play a key role with the board of directors, consider adding language to your bylaws about being a non-voting board member.
 To echo that sentiment, The National Council of Nonprofits advises that charities do not compensate board members.
 Note that if board members are paid more than $600 per year, the nonprofit must issue them an IRS Form 1099-MISC.
 Charities can pay reasonable compensation for services provided by officers and staff.